Lore-Kernal-Org/serko.travel/README.md

    - Click Send

 ### My Assumption
-   - API receive block text, it should be no performance concern to processing text.
+   - API receive a block text, so it should be no performance concern to processing text.
 As result, I choose synchronous API over asynchronous API
-   - Replace all the emails with empty string so system can load without XML syntax exception.
+   - Replace all the emails with empty string so system can load XML content without XML syntax exception.
 Other than that, system is able to handle missing open/close xml tags
-   - Data return to user in JSON format and keep orginal values including special characters such as carriage return, tab
+   - Data returns to user in JSON format and keep orginal values including special characters such as carriage return, tab
    - No security consideration
    - Missing <total> or <cost_center> mean its value doesn't supply